shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-publisher.md

 # Create a publisher

-When you create a publisher, you can enter key publisher information, define your financial and business relationship with that publisher, specify how you would like to sell the publisher's inventory to your Xandr partners, and set the appropriate types of payments, payment terms, and ad quality settings.
+When you create a publisher, you can enter key publisher information, define your financial and business relationship with that publisher, specify how you would like to sell the publisher's inventory to your Microsoft Advertising partners, and set the appropriate types of payments, payment terms, and ad quality settings.

 ## Get started